Frosthaven/zmk-config-legacy/README.md

 ### WHO IS IT FOR?

-This is a personal keymap, with a focus on being both gamer and developer friendly.
+This is a personal keymap, with a focus on being familiar to both gamers and developers.
 Key highlights:
 * WASD+QE navigation cluster that will be familiar to anyone who's played an fps
 * Numpad cluster with expected layout and all finance-related symbology
 * Symbol pad with carefully arranged symbols for quick access